-The US-based decentralized application platform NEAR protocol has raised a $ 150 million capital led by Three Arrows Capital, the firm mentioned in an official blog post published on Thursday.
+The US-based decentralized application platform NEAR protocol has raised a $ 150 million in capital led by Three Arrows Capital, the firm mentioned in an official blog post published on Thursday.
 The company announced that the fund would be used for regional centers and encourage people to learn about decentralized platforms.

 The funding will be used to “help millions of people to learn and use blockchain” and adopt Web3 technologies.
 This advantage of construction on the NEAR decentralized blockchain could make it possible to connect users with new audiences.